Spring is in the air (finally), and so is the pollen that causes seasonal allergies. Learn how to manage your allergy symptoms and when it might be

-Stay indoors if possible when pollen counts are at their peak (mid-day and afternoon hours), and when it is windy
+- Stay indoors, if possible, when pollen counts are at their peak (mid-day and afternoon hours), and when it is wind

-Keep windows closed during high-pollen periods, use air conditioner in car and at home
+- Keep windows closed during high-pollen periods, use an air conditioner in the car and at home

 Consider taking an over-the-counter allergy medication, and switching brands if one medication is not effective

 Wear a mask when gardening or mowing the lawn